ajmendez/pipic/README.md

 pipic
 =====

-Tools for Raspberry Pi photography
+Tools for Raspberry Pi photography.
+Goal to add both video and 5 minute image output for desktop and youtube outputs.

 This repository contains scripts I am using for timelapse projects with the raspberry pi.